 So how do you go about maximizing your hashtagging efforts?
 Here are methods to help you out:

 Your tour business has a unique brand and there are certainly hashtags out there that’ll match.
 However, not all hashtags are one word — there are phrases, puns, portmanteaus…millions of made-up variations to describe any topic.
 This can be overwhelming when trying to find the right hashtags to use.

-Start by researching your competition, industry leaders, and travel influencers — make note of the hashtags they frequently use — because they’re also reaching out to a community interested in your travel niche.
+Start by researching your competition, industry leaders, and travel influencers campaigns — make note of the hashtags they frequently use — because they’re also reaching out to a community interested in your travel niche.